Nik Mohamed Mahmood: Significant buildings

 Located in Putrajaya, Malaysia, this palace is a royal residence for the Sultan of Selangor and it is not open to public.
 It was constructed in 2000 and was constructed in a Tudor style with a high deep grey façade.
-The postmodern updating of the Tudor style refers to both the English colonial period, and the traditional Malay timber frame house.
+The postmodern updating of the Tudor style refers to both the English colonial period, and the traditional Malay timber-frame house.
 Although technically built with modern construction techniques, it shows the architect distancing himself from modernist design.

 Istana Negara, Jalan Duta

 Mahmood's current company, Kumpulan Seni Reka Sdn Bhd was a part of the construction of this palace.
 The construction for this palace started in 2007 and was completed in 2011.
-According to Mahmood, constructing this building was like seeing Malay traditional concept combining together with Islamic architecture.
+According to Mahmood, constructing this building was like seeing Malay traditional concept combining with Islamic architecture.
 This palace is the official residence of the Yang di-Pertuan Agong, the head of state of Malaysia.
 It is located along Jalan Duta in northern Kuala Lumpur.